MileHacker Logo

 • Emperor Liu Bang:

-Legends connect Huangzangyu Park With forests to the Han Dynasty founder.
+Legends connect Huangzangyu Forest Park to the Han Dynasty founder.

 Enduring Legacy

-The city's museumthe house of artifacts that narrate stories of its past, from historic times pottery to relics of the Grand Canal era.
+The city's museumthe the house of artifacts that narrate stories from its heritage, from historic times pottery to relics of the Grand Canal era.
 In more recent times, Suzhou transitioned from an agrarian society to a modern city.
-Its historical foundation, however, continues to influence its identity.
+Its historical foundation, however, keeps on influence its identity.

 Cultural Heritage

-You find echoes of its historical events in the remnants of ancient structures, the local traditions, and the enduring agricultural practices that characterize the surrounding countryside.
-Institutions provide a look at ancient pottery plus Majestic Canal artifacts.
+You find echoes of its history in the remnants of ancient structures, the local traditions, and the enduring agricultural practices that characterize the surrounding countryside.
+Museums have a look at ancient pottery plus Majestic Canal artifacts.

 Economic Foundation